Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/cline_docs/techStack.md

 ## Key Architectural Decisions
 -   **Decoupled Frontend and Backend:** The React Native app and Next.js API are separate entities, communicating via HTTP requests.
 This promotes separation of concerns.
--   **Secure API Proxy:** The Next.js backend acts as a crucial security layer, protecting the Google Gemini API key.
+-   **Secure API Proxy:** The Next.js backend acts as a crucial security layer, protecting the OpenRouter API key.
 The client application will never directly access or store this key.
 -   **Stateless API:** The Next.js API proxy will be designed to be stateless for the MVP, simplifying scalability and deployment.
 -   **Expo Go First:** Development and testing will prioritize full functionality within the Expo Go iOS environment.
 Any library or feature considered must be vetted for Expo Go compatibility.
 -   **Progressive Complexity for State Management (Frontend):** Start with React's built-in state management (`useState`, `useReducer`, Context API).
 More complex solutions (Zustand, Redux Toolkit) will only be considered if application complexity demonstrably requires them post-MVP.